MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/setup_documentation/setup.md

 ## Basic setup with Ansible

-* Honestly, just use [Techno Tim's playbook for the basic setup](https://www.youtube.com/watch?v=CbkEWcUZ7zM&t=316s), you'll save yourself a LOT of headaches, plus learning ansible will payoff later on.
+I would just use [Techno Tim's playbook for the basic setup](https://www.youtube.com/watch?v=CbkEWcUZ7zM&t=316s), you'll save yourself a LOT of headaches, plus learning ansible will payoff later on.

 #### A couple of tricks to make it go smoother after you've cloned Tim's repo but BEFORE you run any commands: